CodeMaster1101/online-booking-restaurant/README.md

 ### Basic overview

 In order to reserve a table, the client must sign up/login.
-Following the authentication procedure, the client is redirected to the public section where they can see all the tables in the restoraunt, as well as other actions based on these "tables".
+Following the authentication procedure, the client is redirected to the public section where they can view the home page/main page for the restoraunt.
+From the page they can either make a reservation or cancel their current reservation.
+Each user can have up to one reservation.
 The CEO/manager keeps track of all the users including all of the registered clients and the restoraunt's waiters.
 For all three sections to be synced there must be a human maintenance in the restoraunt itself.
 This is where the waiter section comes in to play where there are 1+ responsible "waiters" for the tables and the clients's reservations.
 Each user has a "balance" that corresponds to their money.